WordPress vs Squarespace: How to Know Which One is Right for Your Business

 • Custom CSS and development are possible (we love making sites custom!)

-• You can add on e-commerce, scheduling, email marketing and membership
+• You can add on e-commerce, scheduling, email marketing, membership, courses, products (digital, service, and physical)

 CONS

 Both platforms can produce professional, visually impressive websites.
-The templates are a good jumping-off point but both should be customized to suit your brand identity.
+This depends on which design and development agency you get to help build your brand and website or if you DIY.
+The templates are an okay jumping-off point, but both should be customized to suit your brand identity.

 PROS